Edo Castle Stone Quarries

 A few stones have been placed around town making a walking trail.
 They are mostly stones that were left behind while being taken to the port or placed here intentionally.
 The large boulders and stones of the coast were also shaped and taken to the castle.

 Author's note: I started writing this article some time (years) ago and have stopped and started several times since.
 It seems once I get caught up on updating castle visits I come back to this topic but never quite finish it as I inevitably visit more castles that need to be updated.
 With the long State of Emergency this winter 2021 due to COVID-19 I tried to pull this information together into one cohesive article.
 It originally started as a project to document all the little places around Tokyo where you can find remains of the original Edo Castle stone walls and other interesting castle wall trivia.
 That article morphed into a showcase of kokuin, but I can't talk about kokuin without talking about "why" the stones were marked.
 That leads to tenkabushin and stone quarries and that gave me the perfect showcase to dig out and organize my stone quarry photos.
 If the article seems a little disjointed, that's why.
 It followed my own journey down this rabbit hole.
-Now that I have this "starter" article out of the way, I'll flesh out some of the other topics that have been dropped along the way, but for now, here is the (hopefully) first article in a series about Edo Castle Stone Walls.
+I still have thousands of pictures of stone walls and kokuin in and around Edo Castle.
+One day I hope to dig into the topic more for this website but it is honestly daunting.
 If anyone wants to sponsor me to write a book about the stone walls of Edo Castle, please reach out and I'll get it done much faster!
-I think I probably have enough content for a whole book stored in PDFs, photocopies, Evernote and random trivia locked up in my memory.
+I think I probably have enough content for a whole book stored in PDFs, articles, my notes in Evernote and random trivia locked up in my head.

 April 18, 2021